- 18-20 Player Roster

 Any college Player who has refused to sign an NWSL contract or who has refused to report to the Team to be evaluated does not need to be placed on waivers and may remain college protected.

-A college Player would come off a Team’s College Protected list by the Roster Compliance Date of the following Preseason (March 9, 2015) if she is not contracted by that Team.
+A college Player would come off a Team’s College Protected list by the start of the preseason (March 9, 2015) if she is not contracted by that Team.
 Any Player not signed at that point will become available to be claimed as a Discovery Player.
 The Player would then be available to all Teams through the Discovery process.

 Trades may not be conditioned upon a Player passing a physical examination or unwound because she failed to do so – it is a case of “buyer beware.”
 Teams are advised to undertake any inquiries regarding a Player’s medical condition before executing a Trade Agreement.
 It is also a case of “buyer beware” with regard to a Player failing to report to her new Team.

-Bona fide consideration (either an exchange of Players, future Draft choices) is required in each trade of a Player.
+Bona fide consideration (either an exchange of Players, future draft choices) is required in each trade of a Player.
 No financial consideration is permitted.
-Teams are able to trade future draft picks and International slots as well as Players.
+Teams are able to trade future draft picks and International spots as well as Players.
 Teams may not structure trades such that a Player may not play against her previous Team.

 Teams must respond fully to all inquiries in anticipation of a trade regarding Player injuries, illnesses, or other matters, and provide copies of medical records as requested.
 It is anticipated that Team trainers and physicians will communicate directly on these matters.
 A Team’s failure to respond fully and accurately may result in sanctions imposed by the League as set forth under “Binding Agreement and Approval”.
 There is, however, no prohibition against Teams trading an injured Player.